Point System

 it has an UTF8 symbol, which makes it suitable for usage in plain text documents or anywhere without having to use a different symbol or an image

 The class, as a whole, accrues keys.
-Keys are listed on this sheet, by date, and with the reason for each acquiring of key.
+Keys are listed , by date, and with the reason for each acquiring of key.

 This allows to see progress, as well as track individual or group achievements, while keeping the focus on the 🔑 accrued overall.